JoepVanlier/JSFX/README.md

 # Tight Compressor
 ![TightCompressor](https://i.imgur.com/0rES8lF.jpg)

+Yet another compressor.
+This one is quite a tight little peak compressor.

 This peak compressor is based on a paper by Giannoulis et al, "Digital Dynamic Range Compressor Design—A Tutorial and Analysis", Journal of the Audio Engineering Society 60(6).
 It seems to be a pretty decent at tight style compression, with pretty aggressive attack.
 The compression is continuously visualized to help you dial in the appropriate settings.

 # Stereo Bub II
 ![StereoBub](https://i.imgur.com/a09HF51.jpg)

+Stereo widener that preserves mono compatibility.

 A fairly basic stereo widening tool.
 Widens the sound, but makes sure that the mono-mix stays unaffected (unlike Haas).
 The crossover is basically a 12 pole HPF that cuts the bass of the widening to avoid widening the bass too much.
 The last slider allows you to mix in the original side channel (which can optionally also be run through the 12-pole highpass).